trufflesuite/ganache/src/packages/version-check/README.md

 vc.getVersionMessage();
 ```

 `getVersionMessage` returns a single string noting the `currentVersion` and `latestVersion` if a semver change is detected.
-This string is appended to the `detailedVersion` string in `@ganache/cli` for to support the `ganache --version` command switch.
+This string is appended to the `detailedVersion` string in `@ganache/cli` to support the `ganache --version` command switch.

 #### Test